When using a Java server such as TomCat, most administrators will want to use a SSL certificate they have already purchased for Apache HTTPD.

 The biggest challenge when using an SSL certificate for an Apache HTTPD server in any Java Server is understanding the different certification types.

-Apache HTTPD uses OpenSSL to create a PKCS12 certificate, where as Java uses JKS.
-Although Java can be configured to use a PKCS12 certificate, a cleaner approach is to import a PKCS12 certificate and convert it into a JKS type.
+Apache HTTPD uses OpenSSL to create a PKCS12 certificate.
+Whereas Java uses JKS.
+Although Java can be configured to use a PKCS12 certificate, a cleaner approach is to import a PKCS12 certificate and convert it to a JKS type.

 openssl pkcs12 -export -in your.crt -inkey yourPrivate.key -out yourExportedCert.p12 -name any-name -CAfile gd_bundle.crt -caname rootNote: Type the above command in one line.

 keytool -importkeystore -deststorepass secret -destkeypass secret -destkeystore my.keystore -srckeystore yourExportedCert.p12 -srcstoretype PKCS12 -srcstorepass secret -alias any-nameNote: Type the above command in one line.

 |Last updated on:||Jun 13, 2021|